vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 I normally control my Zigbee devices via Zigbee2MQTT myself, but disabled this node in this example and use the HA nodes.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
 Choose which way of integration you want to use, and set the correct entity name, both methods will work.

-As addition, I added an inject-node where you can click on to test if the lights go on.
+As addition, I added an inject-node where you can click on to test if the lights goes on.

 Another addition is the node to send the text also to your phone.
 Check [here](../node-red/node-red_home-assistant_notifications) how to send this message to you Home Assistant companion app.